In Formby and Online via Zoom

 Miscarriage

-Parenthood is a transformative time.
-Lots of clients tell me that they're not sure who they are and that they don't feel like themselves any more.
-The counselling process will help you work out what is really important to you and who the new version of you might be.
+As a new mum, you might feel like your sense of identity has been turned upside down.
+Lots of clients tell me that they're not sure who they are any more but that they don't feel like themselves.
+The counselling process will help you work out what is really important to you as a person and a parent so that you can take steps towards those things in life.

 You don’t have to navigate this journey alone.
 You are important!
-Reach out today to book a free 20 minute consultation to see if I could be the therapist for you and start on your path to feeling better.
-We'll work together to bring balance back into your life so that you can be the parent you want to be.
+Reach out today to book a free 20 minute call to see if I could be the right therapist for you.
+Together we'll get to the bottom of what is fuelling your symptoms so that you can move forwards as a mum/ parent with a greater sense of self-compassion and self-understanding.

 Contact Me